-Owners Capital is a vital part of any business.
+The owner’s Capital is a vital part of any business.
 It is the base upon which the whole company stands and grows.
-Business can be carried out with only the owner’s capital or with debt or a mix of equity and debt.
-An optimal mix of shareholders’ equity and debt is considered as the best option to get leverage benefits.
-However, the owner’s capital is highly appreciated when the cost of debt is higher than the return business is providing.
+Business can be carried out with only the owner’s capital, debt, or a mix of equity and debt.
+An optimal mix of shareholders’ equity and debt is considered the best option for leverage benefits.
+However, the owner’s capital is highly appreciated when the cost of debt is higher than the return business provides.

-Having a balanced owner’s capital shows that the company is secured and does not only rely on outsiders for carrying its business.
+Having a balanced owner’s capital shows that the company is secure and does not rely only on outsiders for its business.

 This article has been a guide to Owners Capital and its definition.
 Here we discuss the formula to calculate the owner’s capital along with its components, examples, advantages, and disadvantages.
-You can learn more about finance from following articles –
+You can learn more about finance from the following articles –